Water Conditioner is a must for any fishtank!

 Note: Only “Aquarium Salt” should be used.
 Table or marine salt are not acceptable substitutes.

-Live Plant Fertilizer: This covers a whole realm of additives that are specifically made to help enhance the growth and health of live aquatic plants for lacking elements in your water and fish tank.
-For the most part, these are not harmful to fish, however be aware that scaleless fish and snails can be sensitive to some ingredients in these formulas.
+This covers a whole realm of additives that are specifically made to help enhance the growth and health of live aquatic plants for lacking elements in your water and fish tank.
+For the most part, these are not harmful to fish, however, be aware that scaleless fish and snails can be sensitive to some ingredients in these formulas.